aristanetworks/avd/ansible_collections/arista/avd/docs/containers/overview.md

 - Install [VScode Dev Containers extension](https://code.visualstudio.com/docs/devcontainers/tutorial)
 - Add `.devcontainer/devcontainer.json` to your AVD repository (check examples below for possible dev container definitions).
-- Open VSCode command pallette and pick `Dev Containers: Rebuild and Reopen in Container`
+- Open VSCode command pallette and pick `Dev Containers: Rebuild and Reopen in Container`.
-- Wait until the build will finish and enjoy running AVD in a container.
+- Wait until the build finish and enjoy running AVD in a container.

 If you want to use a specific AVD release, use the following `devcontainer.json`: